From Garrison to College Station

 From a population standpoint, McKenna knows there is quite a difference from Benton County to a major college town.
 He visits occasionally and coached wrestling during his return in the mid 2000s.
 While there are differences in the two ways of living, McKenna said his current situation would not be possible without growing up in the Garrison and Vinton area.

-“If I don't have my childhood and experience I enjoyed growing up in that area, I likely do not start down the path I went,” McKenna said.
+“If I didn’t have my childhood and experience I enjoyed growing up in that area, I likely would not have started down the path I went,” McKenna said.
 “If I hadn’t grown up in an ag-related home, I might not have made the connections I did.
 It’s funny how every little thing ties together.”